All posts

 3. Vehicle and Mileage Deduction

-If you drive for business - client meetings, supply runs, or gig deliveries - you can deduct your vehicle costs.
-For 2026, the IRS standard mileage rate is 70 cents per mile (up from 67 cents in 2025).
+If you drive for business (client meetings, supply runs, or gig deliveries), you can deduct your vehicle costs.
+For 2026, the IRS standard mileage rate is 72.5 cents per mile, up from 70 cents in 2025 (per IR-2024-312).
 Alternatively, you can track actual expenses (gas, insurance, repairs, depreciation) and deduct the business-use percentage.

 Important: Commuting from home to a regular workplace is never deductible.
-But if your home is your principal place of business, drives to client sites and other business locations do qualify.
-Keep a mileage log with the date, destination, purpose, and miles driven - the IRS requires this per Publication 463.
+However, if your home is your principal place of business, drives to client sites and other business locations do qualify.
+Keep a mileage log with the date, destination, purpose, and miles driven.
+The IRS requires this per Publication 463.

 4. Health Insurance Premiums